 - The proposed development would be consistent with the relevant objectives of the development plan or local area plan, and whether

 - Permission be granted or refused, together with its reasons.

 An Bord shall consider the report of the planning authority and any submissions, observations, or other relevant information relating to consequences for proper planning and sustainable development in the area, before making its decision to grant or refuse to grant permission.

-For further information in relation to this matter, please contact Emma Flynn (Partner) or your usual AMOSS contact.
+For further information in relation to this matter, please contact Joan Maclean (Partner) or your usual AMOSS contact.